topdev104/equito-docs/Validator Nodes/System Requirements.md

 - You can use a provider like Alchemy or Infura, but running your own client can provide lower latency and greater decentralization.
 - Run your Validator nodes on their own separate VM or system.
 Hardware and storage requirements for these clients will change over time, so you will likely need to scale their capacity separately from the system where you run your Validator nodes.
 - The client must provide both HTTP and WebSocket connections secured with SSL.
 Most providers give you https:// and wss:// connections by default.
-If you run your own client, you must create a reverse proxy for your client using a web server like Nginx.
-The web server handles the SSL encryption and forwards the connection to your client.